JuliaIntervals/IntervalConstraintProgramming.jl/docs/src/index.md

 a `SubPaving` representing the boxes on the boundary that could not be assigned either to the inside or outside of the set;
 and the tolerance.

-We may draw the result using a plot recipe from `ValidatedNumerics`.
+We may draw the result using a plot recipe from `IntervalArithmetic`.
 Either a single `IntervalBox`, or a `Vector` of `IntervalBox`es (which a `SubPaving` is) maybe be drawn using `plot` from `Plots.jl`:
 ```julia